boldflight/BibleConverter/test_EPUB/output/lev.md

 ### Inauguration of Tabernacle Worship

-[1] On the eighth day Moses summoned Aaron and his sons and the elders of Israel, [2] and said to Aaron, “Take for yourself a bull calf for a sin offering and a ram for a burnt offering, both flawless, and present them before the Lord.
+[1] On the eighth day Moses summoned Aaron and his sons and the elders of Israel, [2] and said to Aaron, “Take for yourself a bull calf for a sin offering and a ram for a burnt offering, both flawless, and present them before the **Lord**.
-[3] Then tell the Israelites: ‘Take a male goat for a sin offering and a calf and a lamb, both a year old and flawless, for a burnt offering, [4] and an ox and a ram for peace offerings to sacrifice before the Lord, and a grain offering mixed with olive oil, for today the Lord is going to appear to you.’”
+[3] Then tell the Israelites: ‘Take a male goat for a sin offering and a calf and a lamb, both a year old and flawless, for a burnt offering, [4] and an ox and a ram for peace offerings to sacrifice before the **Lord**, and a grain offering mixed with olive oil, for today the **Lord** is going to appear to you.’”
-[5] So they took what Moses had commanded to the front of the Meeting Tent and the whole congregation presented them and stood before the Lord.
+[5] So they took what Moses had commanded to the front of the Meeting Tent and the whole congregation presented them and stood before the **Lord**.
-[6] Then Moses said, “This is what the Lord has commanded you to do so that the glory of the Lord may appear to you.”
+[6] Then Moses said, “This is what the **Lord** has commanded you to do so that the glory of the **Lord** may appear to you.”
-[7] Moses then said to Aaron, “Approach the altar and make your sin offering and your burnt offering, and make atonement on behalf of yourself and on behalf of the people; and also make the people’s offering and make atonement on behalf of them just as the Lord has commanded.”
+[7] Moses then said to Aaron, “Approach the altar and make your sin offering and your burnt offering, and make atonement on behalf of yourself and on behalf of the people; and also make the people’s offering and make atonement on behalf of them just as the **Lord** has commanded.”

 ### The Sin Offering for the Priests

 [8] So Aaron approached the altar and slaughtered the sin offering calf which was for himself.
 [9] Then Aaron’s sons presented the blood to him and he dipped his finger in the blood and put it on the horns of the altar, and the rest of the blood he poured out at the base of the altar.
-[10] The fat and the kidneys and the protruding lobe of the liver from the sin offering he offered up in smoke on the altar just as the Lord had commanded Moses, [11] but the flesh and the hide he completely burned up outside the camp.
+[10] The fat and the kidneys and the protruding lobe of the liver from the sin offering he offered up in smoke on the altar just as the **Lord** had commanded Moses, [11] but the flesh and the hide he completely burned up outside the camp.

 ### The Burnt Offering for the Priests